 Low production may be caused by many factors.
-Being located on the Loess Plateau with a farming history stretching back thousands of years, Luochuan's apple farms suffer from serious soil erosion (Wang and Hou 2010).
-A study showed that soil organic matter at the top 20 cm decreased from 5.9% to 0.84% within only 10 years of cultivation of previous woodland in the same area (Xiubin et al. 2002).
-As a result, available soil nutrients (N, P, and K) are only between 0.05% and 0.07% (Free Papers Download Center 2010) in these apple farms.
-According to the test results by the Soil and Fertilizer Institute of Shaanxi Province, soils in Luochuan are deficient in many mineral elements such as boron, iron, manganese, and zinc, with the only exception being copper.
-It is necessary to increase farmland productivity by using fertilizer and increasing soil organic matter.
+Being located on the Loess Plateau with a farming history stretching back thousands of years, northern China's apple farms suffer from serious soil erosion (Wang and Hou, 2010).
+A study showed that soil organic matter at the top 20 cm decreased from 5.9 to 0.84 percent within only ten years of cultivation of previous woodland in the same area (Xiubin et al., 2002).
+As a result, available soil nutrients (N, P, and K) are only between 0.05 and 0.07 percent (Free Papers Download Center, 2010) in these apple farms.
+According to the test results by the Soil and Fertilizer Institute of Shaanxi Province, soils are deficient in many mineral elements such as boron, iron, manganese, and zinc, with the only exception being copper.
+It is necessary to increase land productivity by using certain environmentally friendly fertilizer and increasing soil organic matter.
 Clearly, apple production of this area is limited by a spring water shortage and low level of soil fertility.
 Currently, motor-pumped wells and small reservoirs are built mainly for the daily use of people and animals, but not for orchard irrigation.

-The environmental effect is especially important in China

-because it has about 1.9 million ha of apple farms, which is the largest apple farm acreage in the world (Gao 2008).
+The environmental effect is especially important in China because it has about 1.9 million ha of apple farms, which is the largest apple farm acreage in the world (Gao, 2008).
 It also has the highest population density.
 Reducing the amount of chemical pesticide and fertilizer would improve environmental quality and the health of billions of people.

-For the reasons listed above, we see a great potential for much higher production and environmental benefit on the Chinese apple farm if the labor from bagging is redirected to the effort for production, such as setting up water-conserving irrigation systems, and managing the orchard floor to increase natural fertility.
-This goal can be achieved without compromising consumer protection with the help of particle-film technology.
-Such an approach would increase economic effectiveness significantly as is evident in the Pennsylvania organic farm practice.
+For the reasons listed above, we see a great potential for much higher production and environmental benefit on the Chinese apple farm if the labor from bagging is redirected to the effort for production, such as setting up water-conserving irrigation systems, managing the orchard floor to increase natural fertility, and apply Vertical Axis system wherever possible to minimize labor costs.
+This goal can be achieved without compromising consumer protection with the help of particle film technology.
+Such an approach would increase economic effectiveness significantly as is evident in the organic farm practice.
 The benefit would be even more obvious in a Chinese apple farm given their current low labor cost.
 Of course, a practical pest management approach has to be adjusted to fit site-specific conditions and tested out on site to determine the economic effectiveness.